 20. Change of Privacy Notice

 We reserve the right to modify/complement this privacy notice.
 This may become necessary due to legal changes, modifications in data processing or formal revisions.
 The data subject shall be asked to give consent should these changes affect existing contractual relationships or consent given by data subject.

 We ask visitors to our website to check the most current privacy notice on a regular basis.

 |Name||Provider||Expiration date||Cookie type|

 Compliance with data protection regulations is a high priority for NeuroCheck GmbH.
-Therefore, we would like to inform you about the collection of your personal data in our transparency statement (PDF for download).
+Therefore, we would like to inform you about the collection and use of your personal data in our transparency declaration (PDF for download).